kumbier-cook/kumbier-cook.github.io/_posts/2021-10-09-papi-chulo-sauce.md

 1. This recipe varies quite a bit depending on the mustard you use.
 I prefer a mustard that is slightly sweet and spicy — Bone Suckin' Mustard is my go to if you can find it!

+# Resources

+I originally discovered this sauce at Cheeseboard, a local pizza shop.
+The recipe here is cobbled together from various places across the internet along with my own tweaks to get the flavor I prefer.